smart-data-models/dataModel.UrbanMobility/GtfsTransferRule/doc/spec.md

         model: https://schema.org/Integer
         type: Property
     name:
-      description: 'The name of this item.'
+      description: The name of this item.
       type: string
       x-ngsi:
         type: Property
     owner:
-      description: 'A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)'
+      description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
         anyOf: *gtfstransferrule_-_properties_-_owner_-_items_-_anyof
-        description: 'Property.
-Unique identifier of the entity'
+        description: Property.
+Unique identifier of the entity
       type: array
       x-ngsi:
         type: Property
     seeAlso:
-      description: 'list of uri pointing to additional resources about the item'
+      description: list of uri pointing to additional resources about the item
       oneOf:
         - items:
             format: uri